CosmicNyx/Digital-Realms-Interdisciplinary-Thesis-301/README.md

 ## Repository Structure

-- **`essay.pdf`:** Contains the foundational essay that outlines the theoretical background of this project.
+- **`Digital Realms Intersections of Technological Determinism, Digital Sociology, and User Agency.pdf`:** Contains the foundational essay that outlines the theoretical background of this project.
 - **`devLog.md`:** A detailed development log documenting the thought processes, challenges, and iterations encountered throughout the development of the thesis.
 - **`toolkit/`:** Includes a collection of scripts and tools developed for the project, designed for reusability and further development.